retronym/jzy3d-demo/README.md

 An [SBT](http://scala-sbt.org) project to demonstrate the excellent [JZY3D](http://jzy3d.org) scientific plotting library.

 Edit `build.sbt` to pick your machine architecture.
+After this, SBT will download all necessary libraries automatically.

 Then you can run the code samples provided by JZY3D, which I've converted to Scala.